01 of 06

 - Enjoy Washington DC on a Budget

-Attractions for Kids - Be sure to visit the attractions that appeal to your child’s interests and age level.
+Be sure to visit the attractions that appeal to your child’s interests and age level.
 Explore interactive exhibits at the museums and government buildings.
-Visit some of the national memorials and take a walk in front of the White House.
+Visit some of the national monuments and take a walk in front of the White House.
 Throughout the city, you will find a variety of family programs, arts, sports, and special events.
 Here are some resources to help you plan ahead:

 05 of 06